NVIDIA/TensorRT-LLM/examples/chatglm/README.md

 [01/26/2024-02:42:30] [TRT-LLM] [I] Total time of building all engines: 00:05:19
 ```

 #### Enable plugins

 * Use `--gpt_attention_plugin <DataType>` to configure GPT Attention plugin (default as float16)
 * Use `--gemm_plugin <DataType>` to configure GEMM plugin (default as float16)
 * Use `--context_fmha enable` or `--context_fmha_fp32_acc enable` to enable FMHA kernels, which can provide better performance and low GPU memory occupation.
   * `--gpt_attention_plugin float16` must be used when using FMHA.
   * `--context_fmha enable` uses FP16 accumulator, which might cause low accuracy.
 In this case, `--context_fmha_fp32_acc enable` should be used to protect accuracy at a cost of small performance drop.

 #### In-flight batching

 * The engine(s) must be built accordingly if [in-flight batching in C++ runtime](../../docs/in_flight_batching.md) will be used.
 * Use `--gpt_attention_plugin float16`, `--paged_kv_cache enable`, `--remove_input_padding enable` to build engine(s) supporting In-flight Batching.
   * It is possible to use `--gpt_attention_plugin float32` In-flight Batching.
-    * The size of the block in paged KV cache can be conteoled additionally by using `--tokens_per_block=N`.
+  * The size of the block in paged KV cache can be controlled additionally by using `--tokens_per_block=N`.

 ### 4. Run inference